-Rocky Mountain spotted fever is a bacterial infection first discovered in the western mountains of the United States.
-That's how the disease got its name, but it occurs throughout the country--especially in mid-Atlantic and southern states.
+Rocky Mountain spotted fever (RMSF) is a bacterial disease spread through the bite of an infected tick.
+It was first discovered in the western mountains of the United States.
+That's how the disease got its name.
+But it occurs throughout the country—especially in mid-Atlantic and southern states.

-The disease most often affects children and teens younger than 15 years old.
-Those who spend time outdoors or who have pets that may carry infected ticks, are at higher risk.
-Most cases of Rocky Mountain spotted fever happen between April and September, when ticks are most active, or whenever the weather is warm.
+The disease can occur in children of any age.
+Those who spend time outdoors or who have pets that may carry infected ticks, are at higher risk from Rocky Mountain spotted fever.
+Infections can occur at any time of year, but in most areas, cases happen in May through August, or whenever the weather is warm.

 How does Rocky Mountain spotted fever spread?

-Symptoms of Rocky Mountain spotted fever usually appear about 1 week after the tick bite, but it can range from 2 days to 2 weeks.
+Symptoms of Rocky Mountain spotted fever usually appear about a week after the tick bite, but it can range from 2 days to 2 weeks.

-Other symptoms.
-Other symptoms can include joint pain, stomach pain, and diarrhea.
+Other symptoms can include joint pain, stomach pain and diarrhea.
 In severe cases, blood pressure can drop and cause the child to act confused.
-As the infection spreads, many organs, including the brain, can be affected.
+As the infection spreads, many organs, including the brain, may be affected.

-If your child has been exposed to ticks has been bitten by a tick and develops any of these symptoms, contact your pediatrician right away.
+If your child was bitten by a tick and develops any of these symptoms, contact your pediatrician right away.
 The doctor will examine your child and run tests to confirm the diagnosis of Rocky Mountain spotted fever.

 How is Rocky Mountain spotted fever treated?